CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 The second match, many-to-one, occurs when the data are measured on different "levels".
 For example, consider if we have one data set containing household level characteristics and another containing town level characters.
 Two households from the same town would want the same town level data.
-This is either "1:m" or "m:1" depending on which data is the "original" and which is "new" (e.g. 1:m indicates the household data is original and town is new).
+This is either "1:m" or "m:1" depending on which data is the master data and which is the using data (e.g. 1:m indicates the household data is the master data and town is the using data).

 (Technically there is also many-to-many matching, "m:m", but it is rarely used in practice.)

-Again, we'll use data sets off Stata's website to demonstrate, specifically the "autosize" and "autocost" data which splits the "auto" data into two pieces.
+We'll use data sets off Stata's website again to demonstrate, specifically the "autosize" and "autocost" data which splits the "auto" data into two pieces.

 ~~~~